 During the Covid shut down – it became abundantly clear that the area was changing and there was a deluge of newcomers to the county.
 The LDTC decided it was finally time to start researching what a new brand and new naming process would look like.
 Working with the Cincinnati based firm lpk, it became abundantly clear that although the LDTC had a strong brand with its friends and patrons, our brand in the community wasn’t nearly as strong.
 Thus, the process began to form a new brand that included a new name that reflected where the organization was geographically and creatively.
 The SilCo name was born.
 It is both is a love letter to Silverthorne, Colorado (the place where we call home) and fresh bold rebirth of an organization that is embedded in the community with our programming and outreach.

-To be the most transformative theatre in the Rocky Mountains by offering quality theatre productions and education for children and adults.
+To be the most transformative theatre in the Rocky Mountains.

 Theatre SilCo is a professional theater committed to enhancing the quality of life in Summit County and the Colorado Front Range by providing unique and accessible cultural experiences through the Performing Arts.
 We increase imagination, engagement, and empathy in our community through our performance, educational and outreach programming.